omichelsen/ole.michelsen.dk/src/blog/how-to-take-screenshots-with-puppeteer-and-jest.md

 Snapshots will be saved in the folder `__image_snapshots__` which should be checked into git so they can be compared on future runs.

-### E2E testing with Puppeteer and Jest
+### E2E testing and video recording with Puppeteer and Jest

-I thought I'd show how to write end-to-end tests using Puppeteer since the code is very similar.
+I thought I'd show how to write end-to-end (E2E) tests using Puppeteer since the code is very similar.
 This also is a nice use case for recording videos.
-Since Puppeteer is headless (no UI), videos can be help for debugging complex user interaction flows of an E2E test if a test unexpectedly fails.
+Since Puppeteer is headless (no UI), videos can help debug complex user interaction flows of an E2E test if a test unexpectedly fails.

+Recording videos can also be a powerful tool to produce marketing videos (e.g. to show in the App Store), examples for documentation etc.

 Here we are using the following packages: `yarn add -D puppeteer jest puppeteer-screen-recorder`.
 For this test we're going to fill out the input field and click the submit button: